Business Setup in Dubai

 To augment the arguably ineffective public transport facilities in Dubai, the government has launched a project that will witness the creation of a comprehensive monorail system weaving through the city and stopping at its most populated and frequently visited districts.
 With 55 stations, over 51km of viaduct and 18km of tunnels, the urban transit system is expected to be completed in 2009 and boasts comfortable seating, air conditioning, toilet facilities and stunning views of the city.

-From its humble beginnings as a pearling and fishing village in the early 19th Century to its development to a trade port and business centre, Dubai has grown in leaps and bounds – first, with the discovery of oil in the early 60s and then with the forced diversification of the economy in multiple vertical sectors, namely trade, tourism, shopping, real estate and free zone activity.
+From its humble beginnings as a pearling and fishing village in the early 19th Century to its development to a trade port and business setup in Dubai, Dubai has grown in leaps and bounds – first, with the discovery of oil in the early 60s and then with the forced diversification of the economy in multiple vertical sectors, namely trade, tourism, shopping, real estate and free zone activity.

-As a natural conduit to and from the rest of the world, Dubai has proven to be a convenient checkpoint for international trade and business.
+As a natural conduit to and from the rest of the world, Business Setup in Dubai has proven to be a convenient checkpoint for international trade and business.
 It is not surprising therefore that the city hosts a myriad international organisations from the largest names in IT, to the most widely known television and news channels, media powerhouses and the most trusted names in commercial and consumer goods.
 With fantastic weather over the majority of the year, Dubai attracts tourists for the numerous shopping and leisure activities as well as sporting and cultural events and attractions.

 And we haven’t even mentioned construction and real estate.
 The real estate market was opened up in 2003 and as a result, the largest growth contributor to the Dubai economy has been construction.
 The city seems to be awash with cranes and half-finished sky bound towers.
 With the deluge of foreign investment in property and real estate, it is now said of Dubai that not only have the Arabs managed to sell sand, but now they even sell air (referring to how properties sell out based simply on blueprints and guarantees.)